Venus of Willendorf PendantRegular price €89.00

 The pendant is 1.9 cm (0.75 inches) long below the loop.

-The pendant is 3D printed in solid sterling silver, bronze or 14K gold plated brass (shown) and finished with a sterling silver, rose gold-plated silver or gold-plated silver anchor chain to match.
+The pendant is 3D printed in solid sterling silver, 14K rose gold plated brass or 14K gold plated brass (shown) and finished with a sterling silver, rose gold-plated silver or gold-plated silver anchor chain to match.